 Domatosoupa Me Kritharaki (Greek Tomato Soup with Orzo)

-4 cloves garlic, crushed
+- 4 cloves garlic crushed

-2 bay leaves
+- 2 bay leaves

-salt and pepper to taste
+- 1 1/2 teaspoons salt to taste

-1/2 cup plain Greek yogurt
+- 1/2 cup plain Greek yogurt

-In a large pot, drizzle olive oil over medium heat.
+- In a large pot, drizzle olive oil over medium heat.
 Once thoroughly heated, add the onion, celery, and garlic.
 Cook, stirring often, until softened, about 5 minutes.

 - Add the diced tomatoes, broth or water, basil, bay leaves, oregano, salt and pepper.
 Bring to a boil, then reduce heat to a simmer and cook until the tomatoes are softened and starting to fall apart, 20-30 minutes.